wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/finish.md

 RTC-DNWeathers.esp
 ```

-Press F5 to refresh MO2 and if everything went correctly, the final plugin in MO2's right pane should be:
+Press F5 to refresh MO2 and if everything went correctly, the final plugin in MO2's right pane could be:

 - [x] RTC-DNWeathers.esp